maptiler/manual/usage.rst

  *If you experience issues with the visual quality of generated tiles with quantization involved try to set -quant_speed to lower values.*

 `-webp_quality`
  The quality of WebP compression.
 Number between 1 and 100.
-Default is 90.
 Level 100 means lossless compression.
+Default is 75.

 `-webp_alpha_quality`
  The quality of WebP alpha channel compression.
 Number between 1 and 100.
-Default is 90.
+Level 100 means lossless compression.
+Default is 100.

 Example of the rendering of a seamless map out of file map1.tif and map2.tif into tiles with internal palette with optimal colors with higher visual : ::